Aussie Animal Adventurers

 Plan your excursion

-Aussie Animal Adventurers is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
+Aussie Animal Adventurers is an outdoor all-weather program; the children will need appropriate clothing for weather conditions.
 This could include a raincoat, hat and sun protection.

 School groups will enter Healesville Sanctuary via the Main Entrance.
 Organising teachers please check in with our Admissions team upon arrival.
 More information.